Invenietis/CK-Core/DocFX/articles/using-the-activitymonitor.md

 > This documentation is not written yet.
 Help us by improving it!

-Thread safety
+Thread safety and correlations
 -------------

 The [ActivityMonitor](xref:CK.Core.ActivityMonitor "CK.Core.ActivityMonitor") class itself is **not thread-safe**.

-If your activity spawns multiple threads, you can get a token from the parent monitor, and use it to create *child monitors*:
+If your activity spawns multiple threads, you can get a token from the parent monitor, and use it to create *dependent monitors*:

 ```csharp
 ActivityMonitor parentMonitor = new ActivityMonitor();